alexbelgium/hassio-addons/mealie/README.md

 # Hass.io Add-ons: Mealie
 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield]

+Warning : armv7 only supported up to version 0.4.3!
+It won't be updated with later versions

 ## About
 Mealie is a self hosted recipe manager and meal planner with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience for the whole family.
 This addon is based on the [docker image](https://hub.docker.com/r/hkotel/mealie) from hay-kot.